| Reactions of Civil and Political Societiesto Bassiouni’s Report

 within a set time frame.
 It also called for implementing principles

+of transitional justice, reconciliation and equity.
 On the same day, The General Federation

 of Bahrain Trade Unions reiterated a recommendation in the report